-Harmon/UPRR Grade Separation: Harmon Ave, Arville to University Center
+Harmon/UPRR Grade Separation: Harmon Avenue, Arville to University Center

 Clark County Public Works has begun working on transportation improvements within the resort corridor consisting of connecting Harmon Avenue and Valley View Boulevard with a grade separation over the Union Pacific Railroad (UPRR) tracks.

 The purpose of this project is to improve access to and through the resort corridor, the primary destination for many vehicle trips in the Las Vegas Valley.
 Access to the resort corridor to and from the west is limited by Interstate 15 and the UPRR tracks.

 This project provides the final link in the continuation of two important transportation corridors, Harmon Avenue and Valley View Boulevard.
 Harmon Avenue is an east/west arterial roadway from Jones Boulevard to University Center, serving traffic demands from UNLV, major strip resort properties, Citizens Area Transit facilities, as well as important local industrial and service businesses.

 The grade separation is part of a multi-phase project that, when completed, will provide a continuous east-west connection from the Spring Valley area to the Strip.
 The first phase of the project was completed in 2004 and consisted of the bridge over I-15, which connected Polaris Avenue to Las Vegas Boulevard.
 Subsequent phases are planned to be completed within the next five years (subject to available funding) and are shown on the Harmon Ultimate exhibit.

 The Harmon Project is needed to alleviate congestion on Tropicana Avenue and Flamingo Road and to provide an additional “back door” access to the resort corridor and the planned development in the resort corridor.